pinecone-io/terraform-provider-pinecone/docs/resources/role_binding.md

 page_title: "pinecone_role_binding Resource - terraform-provider-pinecone"
 subcategory: ""
 description: |-
-  The pinecone_role_binding resource lets you grant a role to a principal (user, service account, API key, or invite) at organization or project scope.
+  The pinecone_role_binding resource lets you grant a role to a principal (user, service account, or API key) at organization or project scope.
 Role bindings are immutable: changing any attribute forces the binding to be recreated.
+Bindings for a pending invite are not managed here — grant those with pinecone_invite.role_bindings, which the server moves to the user principal when the invite is accepted.
 Learn more about roles in the docs https://docs.pinecone.io/guides/organizations/understanding-organizations#roles.
 ---

 # pinecone_role_binding (Resource)

-The `pinecone_role_binding` resource lets you grant a role to a principal (user, service account, API key, or invite) at organization or project scope.
+The `pinecone_role_binding` resource lets you grant a role to a principal (user, service account, or API key) at organization or project scope.
 Role bindings are immutable: changing any attribute forces the binding to be recreated.
+Bindings for a pending invite are not managed here — grant those with `pinecone_invite.role_bindings`, which the server moves to the user principal when the invite is accepted.
 Learn more about roles in the [docs](https://docs.pinecone.io/guides/organizations/understanding-organizations#roles).

 ## Example Usage